cocoleemon/BloomVault/docs/phase-1/05-solution.md

 BloomVault was created to simplify one of the most overlooked parts of the beauty journey: research.

-Instead of forcing users to manage screenshots, notes, browser tabs, wishlists, and ingredient websites separately, BloomVault brings everything together into one beautifully organized experience.
+Instead of forcing users to manage screenshots, notes, browser tabs, wishlists, ingredient websites, and scattered product links separately, BloomVault brings everything together into one beautifully organized experience.

 It is not designed to help users buy more products.

 It is designed to help users make better decisions.

+BloomVault believes that beauty research should feel calm, enjoyable, and intentional—not overwhelming.

 ---

 # Our Solution

-BloomVault provides a single destination where users can discover, understand, organize, and revisit everything related to beauty products.
+BloomVault provides a single destination where users can discover, understand, organize, compare, and revisit everything related to beauty products.

 By combining product research, ingredient education, personal organization, and thoughtful decision-making into one platform, BloomVault transforms beauty research from a fragmented process into an enjoyable and personalized experience.